OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

 ## Managing storage

-The files for this lab are located here: https://github.com/OSE3Sandbox/ops-storage1.git
+The files for this lab are located here: https://github.com/OSE3Sandbox/files

-You can clone locally using: git clone https://github.com/OSE3Sandbox/ops-storage1.git

 In previous versions, OpenShift was using PV/PVC method to provision storage.
 A PV (Persistent Volume) resource is a representation of a storage resource (NFS, Gluster, EBS, Fiber...) in the OpenShift Cluster.
 A PVC (Persistent Volume Claim) is a request for storage with specific attribute.